Please Read: Caring for your Puppy....

-3. Chicken Breast/and or chicken and rice - All puppies love chicken breast and it is good for them.
+3. Chicken Breast - All puppies love chicken breast and it is good for them.
 I buy skinless and boneless chicken breast and cover with water and boil till done.
 Chicken and rice is also good for loose stools or upset tummies.
 I make this with white long grain rice and use split boneless chicken breast - I cook on stove covered with water.
 Boil until chicken will crumble.
 I use the juice off the breast to make the rice tasty.
 You can cook several and then put a little of the juice over it and freeze till needed.
 Hamburger is quicker.
 You can cook till done in the microwave.
 I use a strainer and “wash” the cooked burger to remove all grease.
 They love it and it’s a good way to jump start a stressed puppy.